Unveiling AI Agent Observability From Black Box to Glass Box

 Implementing ai agent observability isn't just a tech thing, it's about making these systems reliable, secure, and, ya know, not a total black box.
 So how do you actually make it happen?

-Also, you can use instrumentation libraries to wrap agent frameworks and export OTel spans; hugginface uses this for its agent courses.
+• Also, you can use instrumentation libraries to wrap agent frameworks and export OTel spans; Hugging Face uses these kinds of libraries in their agent courses to demonstrate how to instrument code for observability.

 Evaluating AI Agents Online vs Offline